 - They help you communicate with your significant other about money.

-- They help you figure out how much debt you can take on.
+- They can help you figure out how much debt you can take on.

-Know our fixed monthly expenses and most of our income is reserved for that (Focus Area # 1).
+1.We know our fixed monthly expenses.
+Most of our income is reserved for that.

 Included in our fixed expenses beyond the mortgage, insurance, heating, hydro, cable bills are saving for retirement and building our emergency fund.
 So, fixed expenses to us are:

 - Money to savings accounts to pad our emergency fund or for upcoming home improvements (say $100 per month)

 What’s your take on budgets?
 Do you use one?
 If so, what works for you?